dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

     stdout: "invoertekst-1"
 ```

-The following figure visualised the previous codefragment at Dodona.
+The following figure shows how the feedback from the previous testplan is shown in Dodona.
-This figure has extra annotations of the form `[0].testcases[0].stdin`, these annotations describes a path to an object in the testplan.
+The figure has been augmented with annotations of the form `[0].testcases[0].stdin`.
+These annotations describe a path to an object in the testplan.
 Interpretation: `[0]` the first tab, `contexts[0]` the first context, `stdin` the given input at standard input and `stdout` the expected output at standard output.

 ![Visualisation Dodona echo exercise](./echo.png)